SnickCH/InsurgencySandstormDedicatedServer/README.md

 # Update(s)
-Autobuilds will run on (minimum) weekly base for “latest” and if possible daily.
-If ther is a server update from Insurgency Sandstorm I will trigger the build earlier (if possible).
+Autobuilds will run on daily base for latest.
+If ther is a server update from Insurgency Sandstorm I will trigger the build earlier if possible.

 The idea is to use this the “container way” to just replace the container instead of updating anything inside the container.
 Your data will be static and will be loaded in the new container (if configured correctly with the ``` docker run``` command).
 This makes it even faster for you.
 You can pull the newest image and during the download your “old” container is still running.
 Then you can just recreate the container and that’s it.
 It works perfectly with watchtower.
 I use the watchtower image from containrrr/watchtower.